-PingER project which was originally started in 1995 and at that time it was for the High Energy Physics community but presently it's more focused towards Digital Divide measuring through internet performance [2].
-As for now this projects has over 40 MAs (Measurement Agents) in 14 countries for measurements which are measuring around 700 sites in 160 countries.[5]
+PingER project, which was originally started in 1995 and at that time it was for the High Energy Physics community, but presently it's more focused towards Digital Divide measuring through internet performing [2].
+As for now, this project has over 40 MAs (Measurement Agents) in 14 countries for measurements which are measuring around 700 sites in 160 countries.
+[9] Prof (Dr.) Abhay Bansal HOD, Department of CSE, ASET Amity University Noida, UP, India abhansal1@amity.edu

-The data collected by pinging nodes is freely available and can be analyzed using different algorithms in order to find interesting patterns.
+The data collected by pinging nodes are freely available and can be analyzed using different algorithms in order to find interesting patterns.
 In the current analysis, we are using a clustering algorithm in order to analyze the internet performance of India over the years.
 For this, we have collected three months data for each year that is 1st August to 31st October for years 2016, 2017 and 2018 (for 2018 till 3rd October).
-We particularly started collecting data from August 2016 because there was a major shift in the telecom sector after the introduction of Reliance Jio which was publicly available on 5th September 2016 which majorly affected the Internet Performance.
-Though this analysis we were able to study its effect in depth using interpretation and clustering analysis.
+We particularly started collecting data from August 2016 because there was a major shift in the telecom sector after the introduction of Reliance Jio [1] which was publicly available on 5th September 2016 which majorly affected the Internet Performance.
+Through this analysis, we were able to study its effect in depth using interpretation and clustering analysis.